VonHeikemen/lsp-zero.nvim/README.md

 # LSP Zero

-The purpose of this plugin is to bundle all the "boilerplate code" necessary to have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (a popular autocompletion plugin) and the LSP client working together.
+The purpose of this plugin is to bundle all the "boilerplate code" necessary to have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (a popular autocompletion engine) and the LSP client working together nicely.
 Additionally, with the help of [mason.nvim](https://github.com/williamboman/mason.nvim), it can let you install language servers from inside neovim.

 Provided that you meet all the requirements for the installation of this plugin and the language servers, the following piece of code should be enough to get started.